Nvidia CEO Huang says he's disappointed by China chip curbs

 LONDON (AP) — The CEO of Nvidia, which faces tight restrictions on selling its chips to China amid the U.S.-China battle over trade and tech, said he's disappointed about the situation.

-Jensen Huang said he expects to discuss the issue with President Donald Trump at a state banquet hosted by the British government that they'll be attending on Wednesday night.
+Jensen Huang said he expects to discuss the latest developments with President Donald Trump at a state banquet hosted by the British government that they'll be attending on Wednesday night.

-Santa Clara, California-based Nvidia, the world's most valuable company, is restricted from exporting its most advanced chips, which are in demand for developing artificial intelligence, to China.
+Santa Clara, California-based Nvidia, the world's most valuable company, is restricted from exporting , to China its most advanced chips, which are in demand for developing artificial intelligence.
 This week, Beijing regulators also targeted the company, accusing it of antitrust breaches stemming from a 2020 acquisition of an Israeli tech company.

 Adding to the problems, the Financial Times reported Wednesday, citing unnamed sources, that China's internet regulator is banning domestic tech companies from buying an Nvidia chip model tailored for the local market.